DS-Homebrew/nds-bootstrap/README.md

 nds-bootstrap also supports many homebrew applications, including games like DSCraft.

 B4DS (nds-bootstrap for DS-mode flashcards) only supports some DS ROMs.
-You can increase compatibility, by inserting a DS Memory Expansion Pak.
+You can increase compatibility as well as enabling wireless/WiFi, by inserting a DS Memory Expansion Pak.

 # Compiling